Beverly Sills: Later years and death

 She co-hosted The View for Best Friends Week on November 9, 2006, as Barbara Walters' best friend.
 She said she did not sing anymore, even in the shower, to preserve the memory of her voice.

 She appeared on screen in movie theaters during HD transmissions live from the Met, interviewed during intermissions by the host Margaret Juntwait on January 6, 2007 (I puritani simulcast), as a backstage interviewer on February 24, 2007 (Eugene Onegin simulcast), and then, briefly, on April 28, 2007 (Il trittico simulcast).

 On June 28, 2007, the Associated Press and CNN reported that Sills was hospitalized as "gravely ill", from lung cancer.
 With her daughter at her bedside, Beverly Sills succumbed to cancer on July 2, 2007, at the age of 78.
 She is buried in Sharon Gardens, the Jewish division of Kensico Cemetery in Valhalla, New York.
 She was survived by her two children and three step-children from Peter Greenough's first marriage.
 Her daughter Meredith ("Muffy") Greenough died on July 3, 2016, in New York City.
+Her son Peter ("Bucky") Greenough died on December 28, 2021, in Robbinsville, New Jersey.